Mercury poisoning: Fluorescent lamps

 Fluorescent lamps contain mercury, which is released when bulbs break.
 Mercury in bulbs is typically present as either elemental mercury liquid, vapor, or both, since the liquid evaporates at ambient temperature.
 When broken indoors, bulbs may emit sufficient mercury vapor to present health concerns, and the U.S. Environmental Protection Agency recommends evacuating and airing out a room for at least 15 minutes after breaking a fluorescent light bulb.
 Breakage of multiple bulbs presents a greater concern.
 A 1987 report described a 23-month-old toddler who had anorexia, weight loss, irritability, profuse sweating, and peeling and redness of fingers and toes.
 This case of acrodynia was traced to exposure of mercury from a carton of 8-foot fluorescent light bulbs that had broken in a potting shed adjacent to the main nursery.
 The glass was cleaned up and discarded, but the child often used the area to play in.

 Assassination attempts

 Mercury has, allegedly, been used at various times to assassinate people.
 In 2008, Russian lawyer Karinna Moskalenko claimed to have been poisoned by mercury left in her car, while in 2010 journalists Viktor Kalashnikov and Marina Kalashnikova accused Russia's FSB of trying to poison them.

 In 2011, German Christoph Bulwin was poisoned with a mercury compound from a syringe attached to an umbrella.

+In popular culture, mercury poisoning was part of a major plot point in the fifth season of the series, Nip/Tuck, wherein one of the main characters was almost killed from a fruitcake poisoned with mercury.